GoogleChrome/web.dev/content/accessible/control-focus-with-tabindex/index.md

 # Control focus with tabindex

 Native HTML elements such as `<button>` or `<input>` have keyboard accessibility built-in for free.
-If you're building custom interactive components, use `tabindex` to ensure that they're keyboard accessible as well.
+If you're building _custom_ interactive components, use `tabindex` to ensure that they're keyboard accessible.

 <div class="aside note">
   Whenever possible, use a native HTML element rather than building your own custom version. &lt;button&gt;, for example, is very easy to style and already has full keyboard support.
-This will save you from needing to manage tabindex or add additional semantics with ARIA.*
+This will save you from needing to manage tabindex or add additional semantics with ARIA.
 </div>

 ## Check if your controls are keyboard accessible
 A tool like Lighthouse is great at detecting certain accessibility issues, but some things can only be tested by a human.
-Run the Accessibility Audit (Lighthouse > Options > Accessibility) and look in the Manual audits section for an item titled “Interactive controls are keyboard focusable".

-Try pressing the `Tab` key to navigate through your site.
+Try pressing the `TAB` key to navigate through your site.
 Are you able to reach all of the interactive controls on the page?
 If not, you may need to use [`tabindex`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) to improve the focusability of those controls.